abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 **Thread**: Smallest unit of execution that can be scheduled to the CPU.

 **Process**: Group of associated threads.
 It comprises of multiple threads and a shared memory.
+Single unit of functionality.
+A program in execution.

 **Task**: Single unit of work performed by a thread.